 I have had many people tell me that writing skills aren’t needed for certain jobs, such as being on the phones talking with customers.
 This may be true based on the job itself, but it also has to do with pride in your own skills and ability.
 In my field of work starting from speaking to customers on the phone to managing people and projects, I felt it was imperative to have decent writing skills.
 Let’s use the example of working on the phones: You may need to document the conversation on the system.
 Other customer service representatives need to see it for future interactions.
 The customer needs it for a record to ensure that the inquiry is addressed and resolved.
 What if it is more complicated, and an email or written request needs to go to another department?
 What about emailing the manager for assistance?
 I have seen run-on sentences that have lost all meaning, and entire communications without a vowel.
 Basic writing skills are critical if your original intended meaning is to be understood.

 The speed of business may have moved us from the need to consciously vet everything written through proper and traditional grammar editing.
 I am pragmatic and understand not every word needs to be scrutinized.
-My request of you is to pay attention and double check your own work to ensure clarity within the writing.
+My request of you is to pay attention and double-check your own work to ensure clarity within the writing.
 How it is written, and the attention to detail, is often interpreted solely by the reader, regardless of intent.
-If you are someone who does not proofread well on a computer system, there are other methods that are helpful, such as reading a passage backwards, and in some cases, printing it out to give it the extra attention it may need (note: plug to minimize printing when possible for environmental reasons).
+If you are someone who does not proofread well on a computer system, there are other methods that are helpful, such as reading a passage backward, and in some cases, printing it out to give it the extra attention it may need (note: plug to minimize printing when possible for environmental reasons).
 You can always have a second set of eyes review as well.

 Whether someone chooses texting, instant messaging, email, or formal memos, a person’s personality comes out loud and clear.
 All methods are effective means of communicating.
 Text and email tend to be more reactive, but knowing this will change how you effectively use it.
 The key is to think things through before you hit send.
 These written communication channels have a tendency to have more emotion—which can be dangerous.
 What you intended to communicate and what is truly interpreted can and will be different.
 Take the time to gather your thoughts and to review them.
 Interpretation is a one-sided process.
 The recipient has full control to interpret your message any way he or she wants.
 A simple written joke, such as, “What was up with your presentation this morning?” can go from a fun message to say “nice job” with a little jab, to getting the recipient upset and forcing the need for apologies.